sash/blockchain-million-dollar-contract/README.md

 * I had planned to use pure JS implementation of zip and allow for zipped static webpages to be published via the attachment.
 The concept will work.

 ## We are live!

-Go to https://bit.ly/2NclFSx and start publishing to Ropsten now!
+Go to https://bit.ly/2L7Mo5y and boy your space on Ropsten now!

+The contract source is uploaded and can be reviewed at https://ropsten.etherscan.io/address/0xa10fbb3fbdf0fe9d40cc546d281a40b2679cdbdb#code

 # Demo preparations
 * `docker-compose restart` & copy private keys of ganache